Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 What are the signs of PTSD?

-Flashbacks, nightmares, avoidance, irritability, and mood changes lasting over a month.
+Flashbacks, nightmares, avoidance, irritability, and mood changes lasting more than a month.

 Can someone with PTSD live a normal life?

 Yes.
-With treatment, people with PTSD can function well in personal and professional settings.
+With treatment, people with PTSD can function well in their personal and working lives.

-Mind Care provides trauma-informed therapy, including EMDR, CBT, and psychological support for children, teens, and adults.
+Mind-Care provides trauma-informed therapy, including EMDR and CBT, for adolescents and adults.